billputer/billwiens.com/index.md

 # In meatspace

 I’m Bill Wiens.
-You either know me or you don’t.
+Raised in the mountains of Montana, I've since settled in Seattle.
+I [stare at glowing rectangles](http://www.theonion.com/articles/report-90-of-waking-hours-spent-staring-at-glowing,2747/) for a living.

 # On the Internet